 See the World IPv6 Launch website for more information about the launch

-Current/existing customers can enable IPv6 by logging into My Internode and using the IPv6 Settings tool in the My Services section.
+Existing Internode customers can enable IPv6 in to My Internode using the IPv6 Settings tool.

-All ADSL2+ Routers currently sold by Internode support IPv6.
-For more information on ADSL2+ Routers, see our ADSL2+ Hardware page.
+All consumer broadband routers currently sold by Internode support IPv6.
+For more information on our broadband hardware, see our hardware page.

-Direct dual-stack IPv6 connectivity to our Global network - with a static IPv6 address allocation (including BGP routing and IPv6 transit) - is available via Ethernet or Fibre cross-connect or to co-located customers in any of the following locations:
+Direct dual-stack IPv6 connectivity to our global network - with a static IPv6 address allocation (including BGP routing and IPv6 transit) - is available via Ethernet or Fibre cross-connect or to co-located/data centre customers in any of our points of presence.

 See the following links for further information about IPv6, or for IPv6 content: